grebtsew/FloorplanToBlender3d/README.md

 ![powerpoint](Docs/powerpoint.gif)

 # About
-The virtualisation of real life object has always been a hot subject.
+The virtualisation of real life object has always been a hot topic for several years.
 As I started learning about 3d modelling in Blender3d I thought of this idea to use simple imaging on floorplans to automatically create corresponding 3d models.
 It is much easier than it sounds and uses a low amount of resources, enabling it to be used on phones.